-Table IV-6 and Map IV-6 describe the site locations, river miles, and collection dates for temperature data used to characterize trends in the Pewaukee River watershed from 2008 through 2011.
-SEWRPC staff deployed continuous monitoring devices at 23 locations to measure water temperatures and one additional site to monitor air temperatures from year 2010 to 2011.
+Table 18 and Map 25 describe the site locations, river miles, and collection dates for temperature data used to characterize trends in the Pewaukee River watershed from 2008 through 2011.
+SEWRPC staff deployed continuous monitoring devices at 23 locations to measure water temperatures and one additional site to monitor air temperatures from 2010 through 2011.
 These devices were programmed to record temperature in hourly increments.
-Two of stations on the Coco Creek system had additional years of continuous hourly monitoring data.
-The Coco Creek station at RM 1.04 had additional data from years 2008 to 2010 and the Unnamed Tributary to Coco Creek station at RM 0.19 had additional data from year 2010.
+Two stations on the Coco Creek system had additional years of continuous hourly monitoring data.
+The Coco Creek station at RM 1.04 had additional data from years 2008 through 2010, the Unnamed Tributary to Coco Creek station at RM 0.19 had additional data from year 2010.

-Air temperatures are major determinants of water temperatures, which can be observed in the daily fluctuations that show the increase in temperature during the day and cooling at night (see Figure IV-26).
-Figure IV-26 also shows that the daily fluctuations and maximum temperatures overall are reduced in sections of stream with increased groundwater discharge, such as shown in reaches in Coco Creek compared to sites within Pewaukee River or other tributaries.
-This series of plots also show that water temperatures at a particular site are dependent upon both the current and preceding daily air temperature conditions.
-So, as daily temperatures increase over time, water temperatures within the streams tends to cumulatively get warmer too.
+Air temperatures are major determinants of water temperatures, which can be observed in the daily fluctuations that show the increase in temperature during the day and cooling at night (see Figure 53).
+Figure 53 also shows that the daily fluctuations and maximum temperatures overall are reduced in sections of stream with increased groundwater discharge, such as in reaches of Coco Creek compared to sites within the Pewaukee River or other tributaries.
+This series of plots also shows that water temperatures at a particular site are dependent upon both the current and preceding daily air temperature conditions.
+So, as daily temperatures increase over time, water temperatures within the streams tend to cumulatively get warmer.